cloud-native-toolkit/site-developer-guide/docs/resources/ibm-cloud/cloud-shell.md

 # Introduction to IBM Cloud Shell

 IBM Cloud Shell is a free service that gives you complete control of your cloud resources, applications, and infrastructure, from any web browser.
-It's instantly accessible from your free IBM Cloud account--no other installation is needed.
+It's instantly accessible from your IBM Cloud account - no other installation is needed.

 Features of IBM Cloud Shell include:

-- Preconfigured environment: IBM Cloud Shell provides a curated, cloud-based workspace with dozens of preinstalled tools and programming languages.
+- Pre-configured environment: IBM Cloud Shell provides a curated, cloud-based workspace with dozens of preinstalled tools and programming languages.
 It's automatically authenticated with your IBM Cloud account so you can start to develop immediately.